jk48796/AzureDynamicInventory-1/README.md

 Based on this:
 https://faun.pub/lets-do-devops-dynamic-host-inventories-in-azure-on-ansible-awx-tower-87437f2838c1

+To Do:
+Haven't figured out how to get it to pull in stopped (deallocated) VMs.
+Tried removing below from the inventory playbook but it still skips them.

+Usage:
+Credentials, Project, & Inventory
 1. Add credentials
 2. Create a project with this repo as the git source
 3. Create an inventory that references the credential, project, and inventories/azure/all_running_hosts.azure_rm.yml